THE ACTION PORTY STORY

 Action Porty has undertaken far broader community consultation and mobilisation, such as the Action Westbank subgroup's imaginative two-day community consultation.
 Hundreds of folk joined us in taking over the Town Hall to collectively develop community-led designs for the Westbank site.
 By developing a community led vision for what had previously been a developer-led process (one that had been presented to the community by Edinburgh Council as an inevitability), we helped halt the selling off of the 5 a side football pitches.
 We are always ready to work with Edinburgh Council on our win-win proposal for them to be able to secure funding and the community to secure an improved site.

-Action Porty board members consulted a range of initiatives in Portobello.
-These included people on the boards of the Wash House, Tribe, Oi Musica, Porty Central (who have since saved the Town Hall), the Community Council, PEDAL, etc. All agreed on the need for an anchor organisation for Portobello.
+Action Porty board members consulted a range of initiatives in Portobello including people on the boards of the Wash House, Tribe, Oi Musica, Porty Central (who have since saved and now manage the Town Hall), the Community Council, PEDAL, etc. All agreed on the need for an anchor organisation for Portobello.
 We then fully consulted our members before taking on this wider role.

-As a result Action Porty are in the process of separating our running the Belfield community complex from this anchor organisation role.
+As a result, Action Porty restructured to separate the running of the Belfield community complex from this community anchor organisation role.

-This wider role involves helping provide a point for strategic coordination between existing initiatives and for supporting the emergence of new initiatives that can meet the needs of Porty and rise to the ever-changing challenges we face.
+This wider role involves helping provide a point for strategic coordination between existing initiatives and for supporting the emergence of new initiatives that can meet the needs of Porty and its people, and rise to the ever-changing challenges we face.

-In November 2021 - with facilitation from Grassroots to Global - we helped develop a distributed assembly of 14 conversations generated by local people:‘Heart Talk Porty’ in Portobello.
-Some fantastic community initiatives emerged from this, including input to try to reshape the proposed developments at Seafield, a community cinema, a focus on supporting people through the stages of grief, more childcare initiatives, and the extremely successful community fridge initiative which has since formally become part of Action Porty with representation on the Action Porty board.
+In November 2021 - with facilitation from Grassroots to Global - we helped develop a distributed assembly of 14 conversations generated by local people: ‘Heart Talk Porty’.
+Some fantastic community initiatives emerged from this, including input to try to reshape the proposed developments at Seafield, a community cinema, a focus on supporting people through the stages of grief, more childcare initiatives, and the extremely successful Porty Community Fridge initiative (which formally became part of Action Porty in Autumn 2023, with representation on the Action Porty board).

 Action Porty was originally established in 2016 as a company limited by guarantee, with charitable status, but in 2022, the organisation was converted to a Community Benefit Society, to enable us to run a community share issue to part-fund the redevelopment of Bellfield.
 In converting to a Community Benefit Society, Action Porty retained our existing charitable objectives and preserved the organisation’s charitable status.
-Action Porty remains a membership-led organisation, and members of the company will shortly be transferred across to the Community Benefit Society.
+Action Porty remains a membership-led organisation, with our Board of trustees elected annually at our Annual General Meeting.
+To complete the conversion from a company to a Community Benefit Society, all our members were transferred across in 2023.